DefGuard/docs/in-depth/architecture.md

 # Architecture Overview

-Below you can see Defguard architecture made in C4 containers and context with all dependencies and their role.
+Below you can see Defguard architecture with it's core components.

 ## Containers
 ![Container look at Defguard architecture ](puml/architecture-containers.svg)